Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Benchmark Design

-\stitle{Real-World Validity.} To ensure benchmark validity, experienced database experts were instructed to design and refine queries by drawing analogies to real-world workloads.
+\nop{ \stitle{Real-World Validity.} To ensure benchmark validity, the expert group were instructed to design and refine queries by drawing analogies to real-world workloads.
 For example, some queries join ``\texttt{Customer}'', ``\texttt{Order}'' and ``\texttt{Product}'' tables, and then apply semantic filtering, clustering or ranking to analyze user behavior patterns, which is similar to e-commerce analytics workloads.
-Moreover, experts referenced representative real-world query templates from BIRD~\cite{bird}.
+Moreover, the expert group referenced representative real-world query templates from BIRD~\cite{bird}.
 Some queries were directly adapted from BIRD by replacing traditional predicates with semantic predicates.
-For example, experts adapted a real-world query predicate ``the county is Alameda'' into a semantic predicate ``the County is in the San Francisco Bay Area''.
-It is a common practice (also adopted in TAG benchmark~\cite{tag}), which ensures the real-world validity and representativeness of our benchmark.
+For example, the expert group adapted a real-world query predicate ``the county is Alameda'' into a semantic predicate ``the County is in the San Francisco Bay Area''.
+It is a common practice (also adopted in TAG benchmark~\cite{tag}), which ensures the real-world validity and representativeness of our benchmark. }